Student Wellbeing & Support

 Supporting your mental and emotional health is a key part of student life.

-Bloomsbury Institute London offers a Student Engagement, Wellbeing and Success (SEWS) team to guide students in need of support.
+Bloomsbury Institute London offers a Student Engagement, Wellbeing and Success (SEWS) team to support students and guide them whenever they need help.

 Main wellbeing services include: